by Freddy Tran Nager, Founder of Atomic Tango + Writer Who Likes Numbers; photo by Cory Doctorow via Wikimedia Commons…

-- If anyone in the advertising-and-publishing food chain is a crook, then many (if not all) of the “views” will be by bots, not humans.
+- If anyone in the advertising-and-publishing food chain is a crook, then most of the “views” will be by bots, not humans.

 - If humans do “see” the ads, they likely won’t notice them because of ad blindness, ridiculous ad placement (at the bottom of pages), or corrupt placement (hidden behind other ads).

-- And even if every participant in the food chain is a law abiding human, in many cases, the same ad gets shown to the same person again and again and again and again… So many “impressions,” so little impact.
+- And even if every participant is a law abiding human, the same ad gets shown to the same person again and again and again and again… So many “impressions,” so little impact.
 (I call that “Facebook Syndrome.”)